omarespejel/monero-starknet-atomic-swap/SECURITY.md

 **Timing Attack Resistance**

 The `recover()` function performs a single scalar addition operation.
 All scalar arithmetic in curve25519-dalek is constant-time by design, with no secret-dependent branches or memory accesses.
-The Quarkslab audit of dalek libraries (2019) confirmed constant-time logic throughout.
+The Quarkslab review of dalek libraries (2019) confirmed constant-time logic throughout.
 A timing test verifies execution time variance remains below acceptable thresholds across different input values.

 **Memory Safety**